 You can request an official audit from the registrar’s office by going to: www.uncfsu.edu/registrar/forms and click on Undergraduate Graduation Audit complete the form and click submit.
-For more information contact the Transfer & Advisement Center at 910-672-2286.
+See your advisor for more details.

 - How do I apply for graduation?

 You may apply for graduation after you have ninety (90) earned credits.
 The graduation application fee is $50.
-You can pick up an application for graduation from your department chair, the Registrar's website, or in the Transfer and Advisement Center.
+You can pick up an application for graduation from your department chair or the Registrar's website.

 - If I repeat a course, will it be counted twice towards my degree completion?

 No, repeats without penalty can only be counted one time towards degree completion.

 - I have been out of school for a while, how does Academic Fresh Start work?

 You must have at least two years or 4 semesters of non-enrollment at FSU.
 Under the “Fresh Start” policy, all credits earned at Fayetteville State University prior to the date of enrollment will be treated as transfer credits; courses with a grade of “C” or higher will be used to fulfill degree requirements.
 Academic Fresh Start does not eliminate attempted hours from a student’s record, and hence, hours covered by academic fresh start will be used in determining whether a student must pay the tuition surcharge.

 - I only have a 2.0 GPA and am starting my Junior Year.
 Can I get into the School of Education?